Jeremy Greenstock: Post retirement

-Since leaving the diplomatic service, Sir Jeremy has held numerous positions.
+After leaving the diplomatic service, Greenstock held numerous positions.
 He was the Director of the Ditchley Foundation until August 2010 and a Special Adviser to BP from July 2004 to June 2010.
 Currently he is the Chairman of the United Nations Association of the UK, as well as the Chairman of Gatehouse Advisory Partners and of Lambert Energy Advisory Ltd. He is an advisor to the International Rescue Committee-UK and to the NGO Forward Thinking, and a non-executive director of De La Rue.

-Jeremy is father to Katie, Nick, and Alexandra.
+He has three children - Katie, Nick, and Alexandra.

 From 2007 until 2019 he was King of Arms of the Order of St Michael and St George, the order's herald.

 Iraq: The Cost of War – Greenstock's diary of events leading up to, during, and after the Iraq War, which was banned from publication in 2005 after an intervention by then Foreign Secretary Jack Straw – was published in 2016.